Banana Pepper vs Hungarian Wax: Mild Ring or Hot Pod?

 Hungary · C. annuum

-Hungary's pepper culture runs deep - the country gave the world paprika, and the Hungarian Wax emerged from that same agricultural tradition.
+Hungary's pepper culture runs deep, the country gave the world paprika, and the Hungarian Wax emerged from that same agricultural tradition.
 Brought to Europe through Ottoman trade routes in the 16th century, peppers adapted quickly to Central European growing conditions and culinary habits.

 The Hungarian Wax specifically became a fixture in home gardens and market stalls throughout Hungary and neighboring countries, prized for its thick walls and pickling suitability.
-It arrived in North America with Eastern European immigrants and gained commercial traction in the United States by the mid-20th century.

 Selection